Alkylation unit: Economics

 The common source of the C3 alkenes for the alkylation is made available from the gas recovery unit processing the effluents of the Fluid catalytic cracking Unit.
-Isobutane is partly made available from the Catalytic reforming and from the Atmospheric distillation, although the proportion of the isobutane produced in a refinery is rarely sufficient to run the unit at full capacity and additional isobutane needs therefore to be brought to the refinery.
+Isobutane is partly made available from the catalytic reforming and from the atmospheric distillation, although the proportion of the isobutane produced in a refinery is rarely sufficient to run the unit at full capacity and additional isobutane needs therefore to be brought to the refinery.
 The economics of the international and local market of gasolines dictates the spread that a buyer need to pay for isobutane compared to standard commercial butane.

-For all these reasons alkylation margin is very volatile but in spite of its volalitility during the last 10 years it has been on a growing trend.
-In 2013 alkykation gross margin reached US$70/barrel of alkylate produced (value calculated accorded to the prices of alkylation feedstocks and effluents on the US Gulf Coast market).
+For all these reasons the margin of the process is very volatile but in spite of its volalitility during the early 21st century it has been on a growing trend.
+In 2015 alkylation gross margin (calculated according to the prices of alkylation feedstocks and effluents) on the US Gulf Coast market reached US$80/barrel of alkylate produced while in the decade preceding 2021, it averaged about $40/bbl.
+As of 2018, alkylation was considered one of the highest value added operations on a refinery.

 Gross margin however exclude variable and fixed operating costs and depreciation.
 Notably, variable costs greatly depend on the technology used, the factor making the difference being the acid consumption.
-Between 50 and 80 kg of H2SO4 frequently required to produce 1 ton of alkylate.
-At preferred condition, the consumption of acid can be much lower, such as 10–30 kg of acid per ton of alkylate.
+Between 50 and 80 kg of H2SO4 is frequently required to produce 1 ton of alkylate.
+At preferred condition, the consumption of acid can be much lower, such as 10–30 kg of acid per ton of alkylate, assuming feedstocks without diene impurities leading to undesired side reactions.
 In a SAAU acid costs frequently account for about one third of the total operating costs of alkylation, hence there is considerable incentive to reduce H2SO4 consumption.